I provide individual counselling for young adults and adults who are dealing with the following issues.

 High Anxiety (e.g., Generalized Anxiety Disorder) that involves persistent and excessive worry that is difficult to control and that may coincide with feeling exhausted as well as difficulties with sleep.

-Relationship Problems that may involve emotional abuse, controlling behaviours, frequent conflict, arguments or problems that don't get resolved, communication issues, distance or growing apart, persistent resentment, meddling by parents, partnership agreement (e.g., surrounding money or home maintenance), needs being met (see: love languages), breakdowns in trust, and/or subjects that are off-limits or that you're afraid to talk about.
+Relationship Problems that may involve emotional abuse, controlling behaviours, frequent conflict, assertiveness and boundary setting, communication issues, partnership, needs not being met, breakdowns in trust, and/or subjects that are off-limits with friends family.

 Significant Loss, Grief, or Bereavement.
 This may involve intense yearning and emotional pain related to the death, emotional numbness, feeling that life is meaningless, intense loneliness, and/or difficulties with engaging with friends, pursuing interests, and planning for the future.